jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the development, division, or improvement is for use in, and for the purposes of, the person’s deriving from the land income of the kind described in section CC 1 (Land).

 ### CB 23B Land partially disposed of or disposed of with other land
-Sections CB 6A to CB 23, CZ 39, and CZ 40 (which relate to the bright-line test for residential land) apply to an amount derived from the disposal of land if the land is—
-  (a) part of the land to which the relevant section applies:
+Sections CB 6A to CB 23 apply to an amount derived from the disposal of land if the land is— (a) part of the land to which the relevant section applies:
   (b) the whole of the land to which the relevant section applies:
   (c) disposed of together with other land.